 The visuals are closer to the DC Comics everyone is used to.
-There are only underbellies in Gotham of this Joker.
-Arthur Fleck's home and apartment is in dim yellow, the make up room of the place he is employed in is like an unattended basement and the subway stations are a rotten orange.
-Joker is an intense, claustrophobic experience where Phoenix's laugh is discomfiting, contagious and portends terror.
-Arthur Fleck's moments spent alone are always in closed off, tiny rooms that cause immense anxiety – what is he going to do next – like him playing with a gun in his living room or every time he is riding an elevator or entering/exiting one.
+There are only underbellies in Joker’s Gotham City.
+Arthur Fleck's home and apartment are in dim yellow, the make-up room of the place he is employed in is like an unattended basement and the subway stations are a rotten orange.
+Joker is an intense, claustrophobic experience where Phoenix's laugh is discomfiting and contagious.
+He doesn’t laugh at jokes; he maintains a straight face at them but keels over at otherwise serious moments.
+His illness manifests as laughter.
+A laughter out of which, Phoenix somehow manages to conjure terror.
+Arthur Fleck's moments spent alone are always in closed-off tiny rooms that cause immense anxiety – what is he going to do next – like him playing with a gun in his living room or every time he is riding an elevator or entering/exiting one.
 Or him in front of a mirror in the green room reserved for extras.
-Phoenix's performance here is actually very reminiscent of his Freddie Quell in Paul Thomas Anderson's The Master.
+Phoenix's performance here is very reminiscent of his Freddie Quell in Paul Thomas Anderson's The Master.
 No actor in recent times has used every pore in his face to deck up an expression as much as Phoenix does here and Arthur Fleck gives him ample scope to do just that.